Gary Thomas Rowe Jr.: 16th Street Baptist Church Bombing

 In 1963, Gary Thomas Rowe may have helped perpetrate the 16th Street Baptist Church bombing that killed four young girls.
-One of the Klansmen eventually convicted of the crime, Robert E. Chambliss, said that it was Rowe who had bombed the church.
+One of the Klansmen eventually convicted of the crime, Robert Edward Chambliss, said that it was Rowe who had bombed the church.
 Investigative records show that Rowe, who was no stranger to dynamite, had twice failed polygraph tests when questioned as to his possible involvement in the bombing.
-Because of this, the FBI and the prosecution did not use Rowe as a witness in Chambliss's trial.
+Because of this, the FBI and the Alabama Attorney General serving as prosecutor Bill Baxley did not use Rowe as a witness in Chambliss's trial.

 The FBI was also said to believe that Rowe was involved in the bombing of Martin Luther King Jr.'s motel room at the Gaston Motel on May 11, 1963, as well as the bombing of the house and parsonage of Martin Luther King Jr.'s brother.
 Through one of his African American informants, Rowe claimed that black Muslims were responsible for placing the bombs there.
 Rowe was eventually arrested with several other Klansmen in June 1963 after Alabama police received a tip-off that they were in possession of a truck full of assorted firearms and explosives intended for use at the University of Alabama to prevent the admission of James Hood and Vivian Malone.
 They were later released from jail and given back their weapons.

 The murder of Viola Liuzzo

 In 1965, Rowe was involved in the murder of civil rights activist Viola Liuzzo as she was returning from the Selma to Montgomery marches with other activists.
 Rowe was in the car with three other Klansmen as they chased Viola's car after they saw a black man in the passenger seat.
 They pulled up next to her car and shot her dead.

 The FBI attempted to downplay the situation and discredit Liuzzo by spreading rumors that she was a member of the Communist Party, that she was a heroin addict and had abandoned her children to have sexual relationships with African Americans involved in the Civil Rights Movement.
-This came at a time when the Bureau was also trying to smear Dr. Martin Luther King Jr.'s Southern Christian Leadership Conference and the Communist party.
+This came at a time when the Bureau was also trying to smear Dr. Martin Luther King Jr.'s Southern Christian Leadership Conference and the Communist Party.